developer2020github/bus_trip_planner/readme.md

 Destinations are shown by blue markers with "D".
 Selected source is always shown and is not part of the filtering logic.
 Current version of the application has 3 bus routes and a total of 18 destination objects (so requirements of project 5 are met in step 2 ).
-User should end up selecting one destination (requires an additional application of filter to confirm).
+User should end up selecting one destination .
 Once this is done, user can click on the next button to transition to step 3.

 Step 3: